fillefrans/pi/README.md

 As an example: a server script may be invoked by a user session in an app.
 The app can then subscribe to a dedicated channel where the server script publishes progress events.

 Another example: two apps may define a common namespace for exchanging messages and events.
-A server currency exchange rate updating script might post messages with updates to a portfolio server application, or to users who have subscribed to the service via its address in the global namespace.

 Any server software can access the PHP session information for any client, since it is stored in Redis.

 Components can be loaded into apps on the fly, or queued for preloading.
 Scripts and CSS can be injected into the DOM in three ways:
    1. By adding a script-src tag to the DOM (good for using browser cache)
-   2. Loaded over AJAX into the browser
+   2. Loaded over AJAX, injected into the DOM
-   3. Loaded over WebSocket, and injected into the DOM
+   3. Loaded over WebSocket, injected into the DOM

 For 2. and 3., it is possible to store documents and snippets in HTML5's localStorage

-π is a bare-bones but extensible set of libraries that serves as platform for developing real-time client-server web apps/components/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.
+π is a bare-bones but extensible set of libraries that serves as a platform for developing real-time client-server web apps/components/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

 π is inspired by flow-based programming and the old-school linux toolchain, where specialized, highly optimized agents can be configured into flexible chains of processing.